Updated October 26, 2016

 Lonely Planet and Thorn Tree Forums – permanently world-renowned, Lonely Planet is consistently one of travel’s best, with guidebooks crushed into backpacks and suitcases everywhere.
 The Thorn Tree Forum is relief from unanswerable question fatigue.
 Pretty much every destination you can think of is covered, written by travelers who have been there and know what they’re talking about.

 Traveldudes – informative destination info with quick and easily-digestible reviews covering hundreds of destinations worldwide.
-A great place for key details.

 Go Abroad – consulate and embassy information for pretty much every country in the world.
 Comprehensive search feature.